adrienneeaston/recipe-box/README.md

 Adrienne Easton
 **Version:** 0.1.0

-### Description
+## Description
 * A recipe search app, using the Edamam API.
-* Built using initial code from a basic React recipe app tutorial from [Dev Ed](https://www.youtube.com/watch?v=U9T6YkEDkMo), then edited and expanded for style preferences, better accessibility, and additional features.
+* Expansion of initial code from a basic React recipe app tutorial from [Dev Ed](https://www.youtube.com/watch?v=U9T6YkEDkMo).

-### Problem Domain and Approach
-* App allows user to search for recipes.
-Goals for usability, accessibility, and expansion for additional features.
+* Added features for style preferences, better accessibility, and additional features.

+## New Features

+* Updated to a more user friendly style.
+* Adding features to maximize accessibility, as described in accessibility section below.
+* Database storage (in progress).
+* Ability to upload non-api recipes, such as text, photo, or url (in progress).

+## Accessibility

+* Descriptive alt tags
+* Color contrast ratio for buttons 5.52:1
+* Color contrast ratio for recipes 21:1

-### Architecture
+## Architecture

 * HTML
 * CSS
 * JavaScript